*Patch and reboot LOTS of computers, simultaneously, with just a few clicks

 - You get all the raw horsepower you need for Microsoft Windows patch management without the overhead of tools like SCCM.
 When it comes to patch management software with integrated monitoring, BatchPatch is without a doubt the best value and the easiest to implement

-- It is the only patch tool that provides full real-time control of the patching process, filling in the gap where WSUS leaves off
+- It is the only patch tool that provides full real-time control of the patching process, filling in the gap where WSUS leaves off, making it easy to force pending updates to install on your computers

 - In addition to remote Windows Update, BatchPatch also provides 3rd party patch deployment functionality, remote script execution, remote reboot, and wake on LAN capabilities, plus advanced automation and sequencing options